 South Main: The property consisted at acquisition of three industrial buildings acquired in 2012 containing approximately 186,000 square feet and one office building acquired in 2014 containing approximately 34,000 square feet on approximately 14.3 total acres.
-The three industrial buildings were demolished and replaced by a single new front-load industrial distribution building containing approximately 210,000 square feet.
+The three industrial buildings were demolished in July 2015 and replaced by a single new front-load industrial distribution building containing approximately 210,000 square feet in September 2016.
 The office building was renovated.
-The expected redevelopment cost was approximately \$17.8 million.
+The redevelopment cost was approximately \$17.8 million.
 The estimated stabilized return on cost of the redeveloped property is 6.2% with a total investment of approximately \$39.3 million.